ryanfitzer/Accessibility/readme.md

 This should be used anytime an element needs focus after an asynchronous event.
 Notice the use of the default `delay` of `0`.
 I have found this to work 99% of the time.
 Every so often a `delay` of `1000` will need to be used.
 I've seen no benefit in more milliseconds being used (or any value between `0` and `1000`).

+**ToDo**: Elements that aren't natively focusable (using the tab key) need their `tabindex` set to `-1`.
+This makes sure the element can be programmatically focused (using the `focus` method), but preserves its non-natively focusable state.
+Natively focusable elements become non-natively focusable when their `tabindex` is set to `-1`, which becomes a problem.
+Instead of testing for native focusability, `shiftFocus` should always apply and then remove the element's `tabindex` (or set it back to its original value).
+Due to older versions of IE using a camelCased syntax (`tabIndex`), the lowercase variant is ignored.
+Not a problem for a cross-browser DOM library, but without it, a conditional check needs to be made.
+I'll add this in soon.

 ---

 ### Trigger a Virtual Buffer Update ###

-[Juicy Studio][] publish an article that demonstrated, in JAWS 7.1, a forced VB update could be triggered by toggling the [value of a hidden input][updateBuffer].
+[Juicy Studio][] published an article that demonstrated, in JAWS 7.1, a forced VB update could be triggered by toggling the [value of a hidden input][updateBuffer].
 This is a very handy technique for making sure JAWS recognizes page updates via AJAX.
 I found the technique was still valid in JAWS 12.

 An example implementation (assuming [jQuery][] is included):

+    // Run myNameSpace.init() when DOM is ready

     myNameSpace = {

         init: function() {